Senate Democrats lambaste House GOP spending bill: ‘not a serious proposal’

 Top Democrats did not mince words about a proposal cobbled together by the various wings of the House GOP, including the House Freedom Caucus and the Main Street Caucus, saying that provisions included in the bill have no chance of inclusion in a continuing resolution.

-“Last night’s proposal in the House can be boiled down to two words: slapdash, reckless,” Senate Majority Leader Charles Schumer (D-N.Y.) said on the floor.
-“Slapdash because it is not a serious proposal for avoiding a shutdown, and reckless because if passed it would cause immense harm to so many priorities that help the American people.”
+“Last night’s proposal in the House can be boiled down to two words: slapdash, reckless,” Senate Majority Leader Chuck Schumer (D-N.Y.) said on the floor.
+“Slapdash because it is not a serious proposal for avoiding a shutdown and reckless because if passed it would cause immense harm to so many priorities that help the American people.”

 “Time is short to finish the job,” Schumer continued.
 “If both sides embrace bipartisanship, a shutdown will be avoided.
 If the hard right is given a license to run the show, a shutdown is almost inevitable.
 It’s that simple.”